Ubud Story Walks

 When you meet someone and say Om Swastiastu, you are expressing a sense of respect and goodwill.
 You’ll hear this greeting commonly, especially in more formal settings or when participating in cultural activities.

-2. Selamat Pagi (Good Morning)
+2. Selamat Pagi (Good Morning in Balinese)

 Selamat Pagi means “good morning” and is used between dawn and 11 a.m.
 This is one of the simplest Balinese greetings to remember and can be used every morning when you encounter locals.
 It’s a polite way to start the day and acknowledge the people around you.